top of page

 The Hidden Costs of Underfunctioning & Dependency

-When faced with challenges or decisions, your first impulse might be to defer or seek rescue - to maintain your sense of security and connection.
-Yet, while the immediate relief you feel might make you consider your dependency as staying safe, it often comes at a cost to your growth.
+When faced with challenges or decisions, your first impulse is likely to defer or seek rescue - to maintain your sense of security and connection.
+The immediate relief you feel might make you consider your dependency as staying safe, but it often comes at a cost to your growth.
 You might find yourself stuck in patterns of learned helplessness, leading to a maze of diminished confidence and unrealized potential.

 When you're constantly in this deferential state, your natural capabilities remain dormant, creating a vicious cycle of self-doubt and increased reliance on others.